 Weights and Measures

 The weights and measures branch is tasked with ensuring equity in the market place.
 Inspectors use a variety of International and National standards along with Kentucky Revised Statues and Administrative Regulations to ensure that commerce is conducted fair and equitable manner.
-The branch administers the following programs:
+The branch administers the following programs.

 The gas pump program is responsible for the testing of retail motor fuel dispensers for compliance with NIST Handbook 44 requirements including the quantity delivered is accurate and that the total price is computed correctly.
 Inspectors serve both consumers and businesses by assuring equity in the marketplace.

 The Kentucky Department of Agriculture's Motor Fuel Quality Law requires that each retail business that sells motor fuel be registered.
 Retail facility owners and operators are required to pay an annual fee of fifty ($50) for the purpose of funding the program.
+The Motor Fuel Quality Program is responsible for the inspection and testing of gasoline, gasoline-alcohol blends, diesel, and biodiesel fuels to ensure that the quality of the product complies with Kentucky state law and ASTM (American Society for Testing and Materials) standards and specifications.

 The Limestone Inspection Program provides analysis of agricultural grade limestone.
 Limestone is used as a neutralizing agent for soil acidity and is tested in the latter parts of summer and winter so results are available before the spring and fall dustings.
 Samples are laboratory tested for particle fineness and their Calcium Carbonate Equivalent (CCE).
 Any owner who conducts a business for the purpose of offering or exposing limestone for sale, must be licensed with the Kentucky Department of Agriculture annually.